1 Monetary international economics

 United States of America $6

-1. Consider a scenario where the good 08/15 is freely tradable across countries without any cost (akin to digital software).
+1. Consider a scenario where the good 08/15 is freely tradeable across countries without any cost (akin to digital software).
 You have $100, and upon examining the prices of 08/15 in three different countries, you notice discrepancies as depicted in Table 1.3.
 Discuss how you could profit from international arbitrage, the practice of exploiting price differences of a good across countries.
 Describe the potential impact on the prices of the good once arbitrage begins.

 2. Assuming 08/15 can be traded freely across borders like software, imagine your arbitrage efforts have harmonized the prices of the good worldwide, as illustrated in the Table 1.4: